liuruomeng/liuruomeng.github.io/index.md

 My research focuses on political communication, information systems, and media cognition in digital media contexts.
 I use computational and experimental methods to understand how attention, knowledge, decisions, and communication are affected by high-choice media envrionments, and its political consequences.

 Methodologically, I'm interested in designing and improving computational methods, especially around measurement problems and model/analytical considerations in causal inference.
-I'm particularly drawn to questions about the commensurability of different research designs and what each can—and cannot—tell us.
+I'm particularly drawn to questions about the commensurability of different research designs and what each can and cannot tell us.

 I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, behavioral economics, cognitive science, philosophy of science, cultural sociology, and social physics.